FMInference/FlexiGen/flexgen/apps/data_wrangle/README.md

 ## Examples

-- To check the outcome and verify the results, run:
+- To check the outcome and verify the result of a data imputation task (e.g., Restaurant), run:

       bash test_single_query_case.sh

-- To test FlexGen Throughput, run:
+- To test FlexGen Throughput of a data imputation task (e.g., Restaurant), run:

       bash test_batch_query.case.sh